 Immediately after a needle-stick or bodily fluid exposure

-Employees and student interns that have needle-sticks or bodily fluid exposures should seek immediate medical attention in the Emergency Room of the hospital where the work related incident occurs.
+Employees, faculty, residents, and students that have needle-sticks or bodily fluid exposures should seek immediate medical attention in the Emergency Room of the hospital where the work related incident occurs.

 For more detailed info please Incident proceduresstudents web.pdf

 Go to the Infectious Disease Clinic at Anschutz Outpatient Pavilion